mia-platform/documentation/docs/runtime_suite/care-kit/components/am-calendar.md

 A resource is the entity which time is managed through the calendar.

 The resources are displayed in the top row of the calendar.
 The components accept the property [resourceConfig](#resourceconfig) the contains the main configuration options regarding the resources.
 In particular, `resourceConfig` contains the property resourcesEndpoint which is where you must configure the endpoint from which the resources are fetched.
+It is possible to set the calendar to work with only one resource by setting the property `singleResource` of `resourceConfig` true.
+When `singleResource` is set to true the resource header will not be shown.
+To let the calendar to properly fetch the inforamation regarding the single resource selected its `resourceId` must be in the page href.
+Ex. http://host/pluginName/`resourceId`

 The resources and the events in the calendar must share a common property used by the calendar to display the events in the correct resource sections.
 If a event is not associated to any resource it is not displayed in the calendar.